CDP Audit

 """

-Parse command outputs and enqueue neighbor devices for discovery.
+Parse command outputs and enqueue neighbour devices for discovery.

 Three-step process: